codesharedot/quantum-resistant-ledger-price/README.md

-# ino-coin price
+# atlantis-blue-digital-token price

-Gets the ino-coin price with Python (from JSON).
+Gets the atlantis-blue-digital-token price with Python (from JSON).

 https://pythonbasics.org